 Too many schools in America don’t have the infrastructure they need to prepare students for this impending shift.
 From schools that are literally crumbling, to those without access to broadband internet, they’re in desperate need of updating.
 Now is the time to reinvest in our education infrastructure and ensure every student has access to facilities and technology that foster learning in new and creative ways.

 4. Jumpstart the Trades Pipeline

 Four-year programs aren’t right for everyone, and the trades are searching for new talent.
 Careers in the trades both pay well and support families.
-We should focus on making programs for these careers more accessible and part of the conversation about revamping our education system.
+We should focus on improving trade school programs for these careers.
+This will make them more accessible and more ingrained in the conversation about reforming our overall public education system.
 I fully support making public two-year colleges completely taxpayer funded with the goal of eventually expanding to all public universities.

 In too many places, electives like shop class, music and art are being cut out of classrooms as schools look to try and balance ever-shrinking budgets.
 Cutting these classes leaves students behind who excel in them, and studies show that all students do better in every subject when they are in art and music programs.